 Space Layers

-Naturally, the above conceptualisation of space is a conceptualisation.
-It main function and benefit is to facilitate the analytical solutions that the Space value framework provides.
+Naturally, the above is a conceptualisation of space and its main function and benefit is to facilitate the analytical solutions that the Space Value framework provides.
 Moreover, each of the above identified layers can be further defined through sublayers.
-The benefit of

 Note: Based on the Kármán line, the theoretical line that defines the boundary between outer space and national airspaces (100km above sea level), outer space begins somewhere in the Thermosphere.